KushagraSaxena77/Code_Breaker--Array_Heist/README.md

 # Code Breaker: The Array Heist

-An interactive web-based game designed to teach and test understanding of array manipulations.
+An interactive web based game designed for educational pov to test understanding of array manipulations.
 Players take on the role of a hacker trying to break into a secure system by manipulating a digital code array to find a hidden password pattern before time runs out.

 <img width="1708" height="943" alt="image" src="https://github.com/user-attachments/assets/a7c94b07-b247-4bdd-a8b7-7fa4a461176c" />